Tax-smart income alternatives

 Sign up to get our insights delivered to your inbox

 REITs likely to benefit from stimulus.
-We believe the vast amount of stimulus President Biden has implemented or is still seeking stands to benefit economic growth and, by extension, real estate demand.
+We believe the vast amount of stimulus spending implemented in recent years stands to support economic growth and, by extension, real estate demand.
 Stimulus can provide a lift for the economy, small businesses and consumers, and potentially benefit a range of REIT sectors, particularly industrial, retail and self storage.
 Infrastructure spending, meanwhile, could have a meaningful impact on demand for most property types.

 Higher corporate taxes a non-event.
 Just as lower corporate tax rates in 2017 had no impact on REITs (which are not subject to taxes), higher corporate rates would likely have little or no effect on the asset class.

 Increased individual tax rates would be modestly negative.
-REIT shareholders pay taxes on income distributions according to their individual tax rate, which at some point could rise for top earners to 39.6% from 37% based on Biden administration tax-hike proposals (withdrawn for now).
+REIT shareholders pay taxes on income distributions according to their individual tax rate, which at some point could rise for top earners from 37%.
 Additionally, the 20% pass-through deduction on QBI, which applies to REIT dividend income, could be adjusted to create parity with a higher corporate tax rate, and could be modified or eliminated for high-income taxpayers.

 “Like-kind” tax exchanges may be eliminated.
 Should real estate investors no longer be allowed to defer capital gains if proceeds of property sales are reinvested in other assets, it could negatively impact transaction volumes, reducing REITs’ ability to improve their portfolios.
 However, we expect significant pushback from industry groups on such a proposal, and previous attempts have been unsuccessful.